d4nshields/puzzgameFlutter/docs/canvas_based_piece_rendering_architecture.md

 3. Piece removal and placement should work seamlessly

 ### Performance Testing
-1. Memory usage should remain acceptable with dual caching
-2. Rendering should be smooth across different canvas sizes
-3. Asset loading should complete within reasonable time
+1. **Memory Usage**: Should remain under 2GB for largest puzzles
+2. **Mobile Compatibility**: Should work smoothly on 3GB+ RAM devices
+3. **Rendering Performance**: Smart cropping should maintain 60fps
+4. **Asset Loading**: Should complete faster with single-cache approach

 ## Conclusion

 This architectural change leverages the brilliant design of our padded asset system to eliminate complex positioning logic while achieving pixel-perfect piece placement.
-The dual rendering approach (cropped for tray, padded for canvas) provides the best user experience while maintaining the existing feature set.
+The **memory-optimized approach** with smart cropping provides the best user experience while preventing mobile crashes.

-The implementation maintains backward compatibility while dramatically simplifying the core rendering logic, making the codebase more maintainable and performant.
+The implementation maintains backward compatibility while dramatically simplifying the core rendering logic and **reducing memory usage by 50%**, making the codebase more maintainable, performant, and mobile-friendly.